 The size of the Adam’s apple varies from person to person, some people have larger larynxes then others.
-Plastic surgery offers reliable techniques to minimize your Adam’s apple within safe parameters.
+Plastic and maxillofacial surgery techniques offer reliable ways to minimize your Adam’s apple within safe parameters.
 However, it’s not often possible to make the Adam’s apple totally flat or remove it.

 To protect the trachea, only the most prominent tip of the thyroid cartilage should be modified during an Adam’s apple shaving procedure.
 This allows for a significant reduction in size of the Adam’s apple without compromising the structural integrity of the trachea and vocal cords.

-Remember, people of all genders have Adam’s apples, so removing it completely is neither necessary nor desirable.
-Unfortunately, there is no way to effectively reduce the Adam’s apple reduction without surgery.
+Remember, people of all genders have Adam’s apples, so removing the adam’s apple completely is neither necessary nor desirable.
+Unfortunately, there is no way to effectively reduce the Adam’s apple without surgery.

 Does Adam’s Apple Reduction change my Voice?